santisoler/scipy2024-pooch/README.md

-During this talk, we'll show you how you can use the different features that Pooch offers and also discuss how you can extend its capabilities by writing your own downloaders or post-processors.
+During this talk, we'll show you how you can use the different features that Pooch offers and also discuss how you can extend its capabilities by writing your custom downloaders or post-processors.

 [santisoler]: https://www.santisoler.com